 Rationale:

 The SSR2 Review Team discussed whether SSR1 Recommendation 27 was implemented based on the references made by staff during various question and answer exchanges related to SSR1 Recommendation 25.
-The SSR2 Review Team concluded, however, that this Recommendation, while it correlates to SSR1 Recommendations 25 and 26, is distinct because it asks that the Framework be “comprehensive.”
+The SSR2 Review Team concluded, however, that this recommendation, while it correlates to SSR1 Recommendations 25 and 26, is distinct because it asks that the framework be “comprehensive.”
 The SSR2 Review Team was of the opinion that if SSR1 Recommendation 27 was implemented in line with what the SSR1 Review Team intended, it would have addressed the same concerns that SSR1 Recommendation 25 and 26 were probably seeking to address.

 SSR1 gave no definition as to what elements of the framework would constitute “comprehensive” or how this should be evaluated.
 During the review, it was noted that this recommendation would have been implemented by ICANN staff that are no longer with ICANN org.
 In this regard, institutional memory and a complete historical record of how they assessed the “comprehensiveness” of the Risk Management Framework was not available.